BrainiumAI/PDFChopper/README.md

 ## Acknowledgements

 This project was inspired by the need to efficiently manage and share large PDF files.
-Special thanks to the contributors who have helped make this project better.
+Specifically to overcome the Kindle file size limit!

 ## Contact